RoenneRadiometer Simulator

 Some brief explanations

 This is a simulator of the software with which the 1.4 GHz antenna at DL0SHF in the village of Rönne is controlled and operated to make radioastronomical measurements.
-The Radiometer version measures the radio flux in the continuum in a 1.4 MHz wide band at 1305 MHz.
-It permits to make realistic 'observations' of sky objects in the same way and to produce data with the same quality as the real instrument.
+The real instrument measures the radio flux in the continuum in a 1.4 MHz wide band at 1305 MHz.
+The simulator permits to make realistic 'observations' of sky objects in the same way and to produce data with the same quality as the real instrument.
 Likewise, the amount of noise is similar, as are the occurrences of radar signals, birds flying across the antenna lobe, drift of the electronic noise level, and noise from the antenna motors.
 It includes the quiet Sun, the Moon with its monthly variation of surface temperature and radio flux, a number of bright radio sources, and an idealized model for the continuum emission of the Milky Way.

 The real instrument has these technical data: